A template is a set of import settings stored in a file.

 On the Options wizard page in the Skip lines field, enter 3 to start importing the Source data from the 4th line.
 As there is a header in the Source with column names, let’s specify its position, otherwise the imported columns will get default names - column1, column2.
 Enter 2 in the corresponding field.
 Select to import only even lines and Fixed width type of splitting for the Source data.

-On the Mapping wizard page, you can see that dbForge Fusion for SQL Server has mapped all the Source and Target columns, as all of them have the same names.
+On the Mapping wizard page, you can see that Data Pump has mapped all the Source and Target columns, as all of them have the same names.

 Everything is appropriate, so click Import to start importing the data.

-Click Save Template at the bottom and specify a name and a location of a template file in the Save As dialog box.
-Call it _txt_template.
+Click the Save Template at the bottom and specify a name and a location of a template file in the Save As dialog.
+Let’s call it _txt_template.
 This template will appear in the User templates section.

 Click _txt_template, which was created following the aforementioned steps, in the Templates section on the first page of the Data Import wizard.